tradle/cloudpal/README.md

 Cloud PC comes with 3 major components: network, compute and data virtualization.
 Here we focus on the Software Defined Network designed for personal use.
 See separate articles on [single-tenant Personal Data system](https://github.com/tradle/why-hypercore) and on Virtual Compute (to be posted later).

 ## Network (your personal VPN)
-Cloud PC helps form a Virtual network for all your devices.
+Cloud PC helps connects all your devices onto a single virtual network.
 Allow the outbound Internet from it and it becomes a Personal VPN.

-Modern design allows high speeds with low encryption overhead.

 ### Advantages of Personal over traditional VPN
 Traditional VPN offers protection of connecting you to the Internet securely.
-Personal VPN does that beter and paves the road for Cloud apps that VPNs does not offer today.
+Personal VPN does that beter and paves the road for Cloud apps, which VPNs do not offer today.
+In addition, its modern design allows high speeds with low encryption overhead.

 | Traditional (shared) VPN | Personal VPN |
 | --- | --- |